-Throughout the year ending 31 July 2017 the College's Remuneration Committee comprised four members of the Corporation.
+Throughout the year ending 31 July 2018 the College's Remuneration Committee comprised five members of the Corporation.
+The CEO is not a member of the Committee.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Senior Post Holders (CEO and Deputy CEO).
+From September 2018 the Committee will be chaired by an independent member who is not the Chair of Governors.

-Details of remuneration for the year ended 31 July 2017 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2018 are set out in note 7 to the financial statements.